 |Malware Removal (Windows)||

-A couple more examples of apps of this type are Burst Search (this one is identical to Storm Search), Remove Notifications and StreaminSearchs.
-As a rule, browser hijackers are advertised as useful, legitimate applications that supposed to improve browsing experience, include various features, etc. Nevertheless, most of them operate as information tracking tools and are designed to promote fake search engines - they are designed only to generate revenue for their developers.
+Generally, browser hijackers are advertised as useful, legitimate applications, which supposedly improve the browsing experience, include various features, etc., however, most track information and promote fake search engines - they are designed only to generate revenue for the developers.

 How did Storm Search install on my computer?